subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 }
 ```

-Have some fun playing around with queries, after all, it's a _playground_!
+Have fun playing around with queries, after all, it's a _playground_!